 Bachelor of Science in Kinesiology

-Although some courses in this program may be offered in online or hybrid mode, most courses are only offered in-person.
+Note: Although some courses in this program may be offered in online or hybrid mode, most courses are only offered in-person.
+Students should consult an adviser for supporting course work offered for all concentrations in the Kinesiology major.

 Allied Health Professions (AHP)